Joan (Schiavon) Huesca (1928 – 1987)

 “Sí, Señora.
 Chapultepec.
 It’s a beautiful day.
 You and I are going for a stroll through Chapultepec Park – right now.
 When you get on that ladder, I don’t want you to look down.
 Instead, just look straight ahead at the rungs and try to picture all the trees in Chapultepec.
 We’ll be there with you, guiding you every step of the way through the park.”

 My mother loved Chapultepec Park.
-With its acres of forest and wildlife, its museums and the hilltop historic castle that looked out over the city, it was an oasis for many Mexican families on the weekends and the host of a number of must-see tourist attractions.
+With its acres of forest and wildlife, its museums and the hilltop historic castle that looked out over the city, it was an oasis for many Mexican families on the weekends and the site of numerous must-see tourist attractions.
 The thought of the tranquil and breathtakingly beautiful park made her forget her apprehensions.

 Maybe it was the surrealness of the moment, but the imagery and the fireman’s confident voice had almost a hypnotic effect on my mother, and she nodded back at him.
 “Okay,” she said, “but wait just a minute while I go back inside and put out my cigarette.
 I don’t want to start a fire.”
-She laughed to herself she realized the dark irony of her words.
+She laughed to herself, realizing the dark irony of her words.

 When she returned to the parapet, she decided it would be too much to carry her purse down the ladder with her.
 She set it down on the floor reluctantly, knowing she was also leaving her passport, wallet, and pocket camera behind.
 “Well,” she said, hugging Eduardo, “I guess it’s time, isn’t it?”
 Still shaking, she looked around one last time at the apartment and took a deep breath.